cessda/cessda.guidelines.public/platform/architecture-future-work.md

 ## Hosting Services

-Deployment and in life operations and maintenance of {% include glossary.html entry="software artefacts" %} are currently out of scope.
+Deployment and in life operations and maintenance of {% include glossary.html entry="(software artefacts)" text="software artefacts" %} are currently out of scope.

 Steps must be taken to ensure the storage location of PII is in accordance with EU guidelines.